 13. The Massacre At Long Beach

 The massacre itself is fact, the legend is that buried treasure can be found near the site, somewhere around Barnegat Light.
+Whether or not it's really there, who knows, but the tales are fun to tell nevertheless.

 14. Clinton Road